 - Buying local keeps money in our communities and supports the economy

-- Small-scale farmers may use more sustainable practices
+- Small-scale farmers often use more sustainable practices than large-scale farms

-- Less shipping distance often means higher-quality produce
+- Less shipping distance means a decreased carbon footprint

 - Knowing your farmer means you know how they treat their workers, animals, and land